 2. Grant access to service providers when residents aren’t home

 Contactless entry makes it possible to remotely let service providers — like cleaners and dog walkers — into the building.
-This is a great way to maintain social distancing and avoid face-to-face contact with service providers to prevent the spread of germs.
+This is a great way to maintain social distancing and avoid face-to-face contact with service providers.

 Imagine the AC in a resident’s unit breaks down.
-They want someone to fix it, but they are hesitant to let a stranger in their home given the pandemic.
+They want someone to fix it, but they’re at work during business hours.
 With a contactless entry system installed, the resident can open the door for the HVAC technician and let them fix the AC while they aren’t home.

 3. Offer self-guided tours for prospective residents